RagnarB83/ash-documentation/docs/basics.rst

 It is also possible to run ASH within a read-eval-print-loop environment such as iPython.
 This allows for interactive use of ASH.
 See video below for an example.

-If ASH has been set up correctly (setting PYTHONPATH etc.) and iPython is available (pip install ipython), then ASH within iPython should be straightforward.
+If ASH has been set up correctly and iPython is available (pip install ipython), then ASH within iPython should be straightforward.
 Make sure to use the iPython that uses the same Python environment as ASH.

 .. raw:: html